ZiyuHe404/ZiyuHe404.github.io/_Research/portfolio-1.md

 Additionally, we investigated the **non-Markovian** effects arising from the giant atom configuration within the waveguide and analyzed their impact on scattering behavior:

 <br/><img src='/images/giant_atom/nonmarkovin.png' >

+Our theoretical work advances quantum network development by providing a feasible scheme for on-chip tunable quantum information processing devices through precise manipulation of system parameters.